-Medieval castle destroyed in 1305 and subsequently rebuilt.
+The medieval castle was destroyed in 1305 and subsequently rebuilt.

-The castle now houses three guest rooms in the Foresteria with bed and breakfast services.
+The castle now houses three guest rooms in the Guesthouse with bed and breakfast services.

 • Availability: private property | not open to visitors.